diegob1212/BIManalyst_g_24/A2/README.md

 The criteria are explicit, checkable against model data (IFC geometry, materials, property sets) and can be automated in Python using ifcOpenShell.

-It is a perfect candidate for a digital compliance check — validating the claim ensures that modelled structural elements are not only geometrically valid but also code-compliant under fire.
+It is a perfect candidate for a digital compliance check, validating the claim ensures that modelled structural elements are not only geometrically valid but also code-compliant under fire.

 Among all potential claims in the report this one was selected because: